Anki237/Frank-and-Oak-Project/README.md

 List out the key features of your application.

 login functionality testing
+Hompage functionality testing
-wish list functionlity testing secure checkout functionality testing design decisions or assumptions
+wish list functionlity testing
+Add to cart Functionality testing secure checkout functionality testing logout testing

-List your design desissions & assumptions
+design decisions or assumptions
+Decision Title: Automate Regression Test Cases
+Description: All regression test cases will be automated using a test automation framework.
+Rationale:
+Automation reduces the time and effort required for regression testing, allowing for faster release cycles.
+Ensures higher accuracy and coverage compared to manual testing, as automated tests can be run more frequently and thoroughly.
+Frees up manual testers to focus on exploratory testing and new feature testing.
+Assumption Title: Users have stable internet connections
+Description: The application assumes users will have reliable internet access.
+Context: The app is web-based and requires internet connectivity.

 Installation & Getting started install cypress using command npm -i init npm install cypress --save-dev

 Usage
-Provide instructions and examples on how to use your project.

 Easily run the code in any cypress tool install cypress in vs code or any ide make sure node js is installed open the folder in vs code creat a .js file run the script given in the repository.

 Include screenshots as necessary.